Muzzman111/SyncScribe/README.md

      - Select "use CPU" if neither of the above options work.

 2. **Set Context**
-   - Use the slider to set the "Context Size" to 6144 or 8192.
+   - Use the slider to set the "Context Size" to 8192.
    - Smaller context may not be sufficient for longer songs.
 The tradeoff is larger context runs slower.

 3. **Enable Memlock**